 In addition to the program fee, students are responsible for housing, food, and medical/dental insurance fees as well as for visa, travel and personal expenses.
 Neither the College of Dentistry nor the Department of Periodontics will assist participants with travel or living expenses.
 For visa purposes, students must be able to show that they can meet the minimum support requirements for themselves and their dependents.

-After notification of acceptance into the program, fifty percent (50%) of the non-refundable rate is required within seven (7) days.
+After notification of acceptance into the program, fifty percent (50%) of the non-refundable tuition rate is required within seven (7) days.
 The remaining balance is due on the first day of observation.
 Checks should be made payable to UIC Department of Periodontics.

 APPLICATION AND SELECTION PROCESS